Joe Walsh (Irish politician)

 Joseph Walsh (1 May 1943 – 9 November 2014) was an Irish Fianna Fáil politician who served as Minister for Agriculture and Food from 1992 to 1994 and 1997 to 2004.
-He served as a Teachta Dála (TD) for Cork South-West constituency from 1977 to 1981 and 1982 to 2007.
+He served as a Teachta Dála (TD) for the Cork South-West constituency from 1977 to 1981 and 1982 to 2007.
 He was a Senator elected by the Cultural and Educational Panel from 1981 to 1982.

 Early life

-Walsh was born in May 1943 in Ballineen, County Cork.
-He was educated at St Finbarr's College, Cork and University College Cork, where he qualified with a degree in Dairy Science in 1970.
-During his time in university he became involved in politics, establishing the first Fianna Fáil cumann in the university.
-Walsh began his career as a researcher in the National Dairy Research Centre at Moorepark, near Fermoy, before becoming Managing Director of Strand Dairies in Clonakilty, County Cork.
+Walsh was born in May 1943 in Ballineen, County Cork, the third child of five sons and three daughters of Richard Walsh, a farmer of Kilmoylerane, Ballinascarthy, County Cork, and his wife Margaret (née Dullea).
+He was educated at St Finbarr's College, Cork, and University College Cork, where he qualified with a degree in Dairy Science in 1970.
+During his time at the university, he became involved in politics, establishing the first Fianna Fáil cumann in the university.
+Walsh began his career as a researcher in the National Dairy Research Centre at Moorepark, near Fermoy, before becoming managing director of Strand Dairies in Clonakilty, County Cork.